 Can I exclude certain Clients from a Margin/Markup Rule?

 If you need to ensure certain clients are exempt from a standard service charge, you can use a zero percent margin rule in TapClicks.
 Setting the margin to zero for a client excludes them from additional charges while maintaining the standard markup for other Clients.
-If you need to exclude particular clients, check out the Using a Zero Percent Margin Rule article.
+If you need to exclude particular clients, see the Using a Zero Percent Margin Rule article.

 Can I change or delete a Margin/Markup Rule after it's been applied?